by-student-2017/CP2k-v.9.1-examples/README.md

 - EAM 30000 points: EPS_SPLINE 2.0E-8
 - EAM 40000 points: EPS_SPLINE 1.0E-8
 - Accuracy: DFT 1 meV, ReaxFF 43 meV.
 Typically, EAM should be considered worse than these accuracies.
 - The score in EAM is specified by nr and nrho in Zhou04_create_v2.f.
 Just set nr and nrho to the same value.
 This github has 20,000 points.
+The "+1" is necessary so don't leave it out !

 ## Basis (ls /usr/share/cp2k)